What are moles?

 - “E” is for Evolution.
 Monitor for changes over time.
 For example, watch for a mole that grows or changes shape or color.
 Enlargement of or any other notable change in a previously stable mole, or the appearance of a new mole after age 40, should raise suspicion.

-If a ClearlyDerm provider believes a mole needs to be evaluated further, he or she will do a biopsy by shaving or cutting out the entire spot so that it can be evaluated under the microscope.
+If a ClearlyDerm provider believes a mole needs to be evaluated further, the mole removal dermatologist will do a biopsy by shaving or cutting out the entire spot so that it can be evaluated under the microscope.
 This is a simple procedure.